-- 1. The student obtains approval from the Supervisor to distribute a complete, edited draft of the thesis to all members of the Supervisory Committee. - The Supervisory Committee discusses potential candidates for both the Internal and External examiners.
-Three names of potential Internal and External examiners should be recorded on the Final Committee Meeting Report for PhD Oral (Appendix F) for discussion at the Final Committee Meeting, which should take place between 7-8 weeks before the exam. - 3.
-The student submits a completed Final Committee Meeting Report for PhD Oral form to Annette or Donna-Marie.
-The Department Chair, Vice-Chairs, or Graduate Coordinator will choose the external examiner and approve the additional examiners. - 4.
-Only then should the supervisor contact the examiner to find out their willingness to participate in this examination and to ascertain availability to come to Toronto.
+- 1. The student obtains approval from the Supervisor to distribute a complete, edited draft of the thesis to all members of the Supervisory Committee. - 2.
+The Supervisory Committee discusses potential candidates for both the Internal and External examiners.
+Three names of potential Internal and External examiners should be recorded on the Final Committee Meeting Report for PhD Oral (Appendix F) for discussion at the Final Committee Meeting. - 3.
+The student submits a completed Final Committee Meeting Report for PhD Oral (Appendix F) to Annette or Donna-Marie.
+The Department Chair, Vice-Chairs, or Graduate Coordinator will choose the external examiner and approve the additional examiners.
+Once this form has been approved by the department, the supervisor and the student will get an email confirmation from Annette or Donna-Marie saying the potential Internal and external examiners have been approved. - 4.
+After the approval, the supervisor can contact the potential examiners for availability of the agreed upon time and date for the PHD exam; Please note that it is up to the supervisor and the student to decide the time and date for the PHD examination.
+Only then should the supervisor contact the external examiner to find out their willingness to participate in this examination and to ascertain availability to come to Toronto.
 The supervisor should explain to the external examiner that they are expected to write an appraisal of the thesis and submit it two weeks before the date of the exam.
-The departmental office will send a letter to the examiner explaining the details.
-The student must not be involved in this process, nor contact any of the examiners.